 While these scenarios may not apply to every child, research indicates that too much TV time (or other electronic entertainment) is not healthy for your kids.
 Here are some reasons why:

 Children who watch TV will witness an average of about 200,000 violent acts by the time they're ready to go off to college.
 This can desensitize them to violence.
 The heroes on TV shows often resort to violence to solve their problems, which sends a mixed moral message as you're trying to teach your kids to solve problems without hitting.

 Alcohol and Smoking

-A recent study revealed that the amount of alcohol advertisements viewed by kids increased by 30 percent from 2001 to 2006.
+A recent study revealed that the number of alcohol advertisements viewed by kids increased by 30 percent from 2001 to 2006.
 Smoking ads have been banned on TV, but kids are still exposed to smoking on many programs.
 Studies show that children who watch five or more hours of TV per day are much more likely to try cigarettes and alcohol.

 Watching too much television and other forms of electronic entertainment has been directly linked to obesity in many children.
 Kids tend to be inactive when they're sitting in front of a screen, and they're bombarded by ads that promote unhealthy snack foods at the same time.

 All of the above is bad news.
 Now, here's the good news.
 It's usually pretty easy to get kids to limit their electronic entertainment time.
 It just takes a little more involvement from you as a parent.
 Here are some suggested tips:

 - Set a good example for children.
 Read together, play board games, do arts and crafts, or find other non-electronic activities to do together.